Penn-Medicine-CHCI/cobalt-api/README.md

 This script creates and runs transient Docker containers that stand up Localstack resources and create + seed our Postgres DB.

+You will first need to download the [cobalt-local-configuration](https://drive.google.com/file/d/1Aq-Pbskogp7Chrmvvjis9KTovfHxFYTU/view?usp=sharing) file and place it in the `localstack/secrets` directory.

 To get the full seed dataset, you'll want to download the latest `bootstrap.sql` file from [Google Drive](https://drive.google.com/file/d/1TobUSlET0kECZFDFT8Qc3C4Uv-7bgXnJ/view?usp=drive_link) and place it in `sql/initial/bootstrap.sql`.
 This is helpful but not strictly required to run the backend.

 ```